 So no, I am not convinced that air pressure or barometric pressure affects trout fishing, but air pressure does represent changes in the weather and that does affect the fishing.

-What is the counter argument?
+What is the counterargument?
 Why do some people believe barometric pressure affects fishing?

-In this section, I will try and explain the ‘theory’ why some people believe barometric pressure has an influence on fishing.
+In this section, I will try and explain the ‘theory’ of why some people believe barometric pressure has an influence on fishing.
 I will try my best to explain it without sounding dismissive.

 Trout, like most fish, have a buoyancy organ called the swim bladder (also known as an air bladder).
 Trout, like most bony fish use this organ to help regulate their buoyancy.
 Think of it as a form of ballast.

 It allows them to remain suspended in the water column without actively moving to maintain their position.
 The ‘gas’ in the air bladder is not atmospheric but contains a much greater concentration of oxygen.
-Fish fill their swim bladder from ‘gases, including oxygen which their gills absorb from the water.
+Fish fill their swim bladder with ‘gases, including oxygen which their gills absorb from the water.